corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ls *.cs
 ```

-> Remember I'm using Powershell, so, as with Linux distros, I have access to `ls`.
+> Remember that I'm using Powershell, so, as with Linux distros, I have access to `ls`.
 Windows Command Prompt users might want `dir`.

 You should see the following file names listed (plus whatever other detail your particular shell adds to its output):
 ```